Pottery village in Delhi

 The temporary location does not have the exhibition halls the old one had, but the IGNCA has displayed the art in the former hotel lobby and hallways.
 There is also a brand new auditorium, outdoor amphitheatre, library, souvenir shop, café and a rooftop venue for interactive events.

-The new, state of the art facility at Jam Nagar House is scheduled to open late 2024.
+The new, state of the art facility at Jam Nagar House is scheduled to open in 2025.

 33. Sri Sri Parthasarathi Mandir (ISKCON Temple Delhi)